es3n1n/rctf2pages/README.md

     offset: r
 }) => Pe("GET", `/challs/${encodeURIComponent(e)}/solves-${t}-${r}`, {})
 ```
-- Remove "Register now" button from the main page (this is in config, you'd have to pleace it on every html page).
+- Remove "Register now" button from the main page (this is in config, you'd have to replace it on every html page).
 - Fix landing page image urls in html config.
 - (optional) Add easter egg in js bundle
 ```js